-Here is database EmployeeDB which contains a single table EmployeeDetails that would be like as shown below.
+Here is the database EmployeeDB which contains a single table EmployeeDetails that would be like as shown below.

 After adding the model, our entity will be like as shown below.

 After adding ADO.NET Entity Data Model, we will add a controller.
 To add Controller, right-click on the controller folder à select Add à select controller and create a new controller with the name EmployeeController by selecting the below properties.
-To add controller, our settings should be like as shown below.
+To add a controller, our settings should be like as shown below.

 Controller name: EmployeeController.
 (This is the default.)